Turkey to present bill soon to advance Kurdish peace process

 REHABILITATION

-The legal framework should also include improved conditions for Ocalan, including allowing him to establish direct contact with the PKK and non-governmental groups.

-"Right now we have no legal guarantees.
-We could be prosecuted and, simply put, face life in prison under the current laws if the climate were to suddenly change," he said.

-According to the Hurriyet newspaper, the law will also facilitate the rehabilitation of militants.
+According to the Hurriyet newspaper, the law will protect officials involved in the process from potential future prosecution and will facilitate the rehabilitation of militants.

 Erdogan has invested significant political capital in peace efforts, boosting cultural and language rights at the risk of alienating some of his grassroots support.
 Ankara, the United States and the European Union call the PKK a terrorist group, and Ocalan remains widely reviled among Turks.